Blowdown, $k$-wedge and evenness of quasitoric orbifolds: Preliminaries

 Remark that the conditions (2) and (3) of Definition \ref{def:ret_simple_polytope} imply $B_{\ell} = B_{\ell +1} \cup E_{\ell}$ for $\ell = 1, \ldots, m-1$.
-Note that, a retraction sequence of $Q$ induces an ordering on $V(Q)$.
-Figure \ref{Fig_retraction sequence} gives an example of a retraction sequence of a pentagonal prism.
-In \cite{BSS} the authors proved that a simple polytopes must admit at least one retraction sequence.
+Note that a retraction sequence of $Q$ induces an ordering on $V(Q)$.
+Figure \ref{Fig_retraction sequence} gives an example of a retraction sequence of a prism.
+In \cite{BSS}, the authors proved that a simple polytope admits at least one retraction sequence.
 We remark that all convex polytopes may not possess retraction sequences in general.
 But some convex polytopes admit retraction sequences though they are not simple.
-For example, there is no retraction sequence of octahedron but we can construct a retraction sequence of a pyramid on a pentagonal base.
+For example, there is no retraction sequence of the octahedron; however, we can construct a retraction sequence of a pyramid on a pentagonal base.

-\begin{proposition}[\cite{BSSau21}] Let $Q$ be an $n$-dimensional simple polytope with a retraction sequence.
-Then it induces a retraction sequence on a face $F$ of $Q$. \end{proposition}

-\begin{proposition}[\cite{BSSau21}] Let $Q$ be a simple polytope and $\Delta$ be a simplex.
+\begin{proposition}\cite[Proposition 2.5]{BSSau21} Let $Q$ be a simple polytope and $\Delta$ be a simplex.
 Then $Q \times \Delta$ has a retraction sequence induced from the retraction sequences of $Q$ and $\Delta$. \end{proposition}